openaphid/openaphid.github.com/source/_posts/2012-05-06-tutorial-handling-touch-events-in-openaphid-v0-dot-1-1.markdown

 ## Basics of Touch Event Handling

-Any instances of the `Node` class can be the `EventTarget` of touch events in OpenAphid.
+Any instances of the `Node` class can be the `EventTarget` of touch events in OpenAphid-Engine.
 This is different from [cocos2d-iphone](http://www.cocos2d-iphone.org/), in which `CCLayer` is usually the target of touch event.

 Several attributes affect how a node handles touch events: `multipleTouchEnabled` of the `Director` class; `userInteractionEnabled`, `visible`, `touchEnabled`, and `contentSize` of the `Node` class.